xephora/Threat-Remediation-Scripts/Threat-Track/CS_INSTALLER/decompiling_attempt/readme.md

 ### Function Main

-#### ChromeLoader pretends to display an error for the user and has a delayed execution.
+#### Interesting note: ChromeLoader pretends to display an error for the user and has a delayed execution.

 ```cs
 private static void Main(string[] args)